YeeHoran/Personality-disentangled-FER/README.md

 # Personality-disentangled-FER
 This is a personality-disentangled FER(Facial Expression Recognition) project launched together by Yi Huo and Amir Shirian.
-The first code is to process dataset(https://chalearnlap.cvc.uab.cat/dataset/24/description/#).
-It extracts multiple image frames for each video.
+The first code 'extractFras-20230202.py' is to process dataset(https://chalearnlap.cvc.uab.cat/dataset/24/description/#).
+It extracts multiple image frames for each identity video.
+The second code 'geneFacepairCSV-face pair generation & save pairs to csv file-20230205.py' is to generate face image pair combinations for evaluating the the performance of various models on face verification.
+One point to emphasis is that its delete repetitive identity that distributed in different higher level dirs than the first code used 1-order dirs.
+This is, the first code delete repetitive identity videos, while this second code delete repetitive  extracted identity framesfolders further.